Psat - The next APRS satelite

 Midn Edwards, Oceanography (05) and Midn Humberd, EE (04)

 OVERVIEW: .
-PSAT is a Naval Academy student satellite project named in honor of one of our graduates, Dr Parkinson of GPS fame, which contains a packet radio communications transponder for relaying remote telemetry, sensor and user data from remote users and amateur radio environmental experiments or other data sources back to Amateur Radio experimenters via a global network of internet linked volunteer ground stations.
+PSAT is a Naval Academy student satellite project named in honor of one of our graduates, Dr Parkinson of GPS fame, which contains an APRS packet radio communications transponder for relaying remote telemetry, sensor and user data from remote users and amateur radio environmental experiments or other data sources back to Amateur Radio experimenters via a global network of internet linked volunteer ground stations.
 The data transponder also includes all telemetry, command and control for a complete cubesat.
-A secondary transponder supports additional multi-user PSK31 text messaging users.
+A secondary transponder supports multi-user PSK31 text messaging users via a Brno University trasnponder.

 Operations in the Amateur Satellite Service: Both of the transponders on PSAT are operated in the Amateur Satellite Service to encourage amateur radio students, educators and experimenters around the world to contribute additional satellities to this constellation on 145.825 MHz or to build interesting self motivated remote sensors suitable for the uplink channel.
 See our ocean or bay oceanographic data buoys for examples.
 This kind of Amateur Radio experimentation fits well in the ITU rules (see Psat justification) for operating in this service and well serve our educational and outreach goals for student projects encouraging young people to be interested in Science, Technology, Engineering and Math.